Dariusz Gilman is the head coach and owner of Capital Fencing Academy, a fencing facility he opened in August 2013.

 Nick previously fenced at the University of Cambridge, training with their varsity team, coaching their novice varsity teams, and offering private lessons in all three weapons.
 He was also a senior national referee and referee examiner for British Fencing.

-Nick is a graduate of Oberlin College, with degrees in Computer Science and Politics, where he led the fencing club's sabre squad.
+Nick is a graduate of Oberlin College, where he led the fencing club's sabre squad.